yaserananbeh/Prompt-Flood/README.md

 Work across several LLM tabs without confusion.

-- Connection bar shows which chat tab you are managing, with site name and chat ID
+- Connection bar shows **Sending prompts to** with site name and chat ID
-- **+N tabs** expander lists other connected tabs — click to switch control to a different tab
-- **x** — stop managing a tab (ignore it from the extension UI)
-- **Restore** — bring ignored tabs back from the ignored list
+- Tab chips let you pick send targets; right-click a chip to ignore that tab
+- **Showing queue for** picker switches which tab's queue you are viewing
+- **Go to tab** buttons jump you to the relevant chat in the browser
+- **Ignored (N)** expander lists hidden tabs with per-tab **Restore**
 - Checkpoint tabs are prioritized automatically so you do not miss a paused workflow

 ---

-### Prompt history

-Every successfully sent prompt is logged in the **History** tab.

-- See site, preview, and timestamp
-- **Re-queue** any past prompt back into the active tab's queue
-- Up to 500 entries stored locally
+### Open another chat

+Launch new AI chat tabs without leaving the side panel.

+- Expand **Open another chat** (or **Start a chat** when no tabs are connected)
+- Click a platform button to open ChatGPT, Gemini, Claude, Kimi, or DeepSeek
+- New tabs open in the background by default (configurable in Settings)

 ---

+### Settings

+Configure defaults and behavior from the **Settings** tab.

+**Personas** — create, edit, and delete persona wrappers.

+**Queue defaults**

+- Default persona — pre-selected when composing a new prompt
+- Default **Hold before sending**
+- Clear prompt after adding to queue
+- Confirm before clearing the queue

+**Behavior**

+- Connection refresh interval (1s / 3s / 5s / 10s)
+- Play sound at checkpoints
+- Open new chats in the background

+**Data**

+- Reset ignored tabs

+---

 ### Reliability and persistence

-- **Per-tab persistence** — queues survive popup close and page refresh
+- **Per-tab persistence** — queues survive side panel close and page refresh
-- **Connection relay** — popup talks to tabs through the background worker for stable messaging
+- **Connection relay** — side panel talks to tabs through the background worker for stable messaging
 - **Auto-inject** — content scripts are re-injected when needed after extension updates
 - **Reconnect** — one-click recovery when a tab cannot be reached
-- **Smart polling** — popup updates quietly without flickering the UI
+- **Smart polling** — side panel updates quietly without flickering the UI

 ---